Business Analyst Quick Start¶

 Create a Map¶

-Let’s also explore the geographic distribution of churn.
+Let’s also explore the geographic distribution of customer churn.

 At the bottom of the Charts tab, Click +Chart.

 Click the Chart type dropdown, and choose the Globe icon.
 Then select a Scatter Map.